CloudLabsAI-Azure/Revolutionizing_Employee_Experiences_with_Microsoft_VIVA/Labs/Day-02.md

 ## Task 2: Create and manage a Viva Engage community

+In this task, you will set up a Viva Engage community, define its settings, and encourage collaboration with posts and resources.

 1. Navigate to **Microsoft 365 admin center**, select the **App launcher (1)**, and select **Engage (2)** from the options.

     ![](./media/sp-27.png)